dexyk/stringosim/README.md

 The plan for this package is to have Go implementation of different string distance/similarity functions, like Levenshtein (normalized, weighted, Damerau), Jaro-Winkler, Jaccard index, Euclidean distance, Hamming distance...

-Currently it has implemented Levenshtein, Jaccard and Hamming distance functions.
+Currently it has implemented Levenshtein, Jaccard, Hamming and LCS distance functions.
 Work in progress...

 ##Import and installation